This Caesar Salad is crisp and delicious with a rich parmesan garlic dressing and lots of fresh lemon.

-A classic caesar salad recipe has a few components to it.
+A classic caesar salad recipe has a few basic components to it.

-- Romaine lettuce: Romaine lettuce has a darker color than iceberg lettuce, and is slightly more bitter yet very flavorful.
+Romaine lettuce has a darker color than iceberg lettuce and is slightly more bitter yet very flavorful.
 This makes it perfect for a caesar salad!
 Or, use kale to create a Kale Caesar Salad!

 How to Make Caesar Salad